 Counts as a College of Arts & Sciences upper level course.

 Applied Mathematics Electives

 |Select 15 credits at the 300/400 level of which at least 6 credits are from some approved applied area such as Mathematics (3450), Statistics (3470), Computer Science (3460), Chemistry, Physics, Economics, Engineering, etc.||15|

 - A minimum of 14 credits of 3450, 3460, & 3470 must be taken at The University of Akron.

 - The courses 3450:135 Mathematics for Everyday Life, 3450:140 Fundamentals of Mathematics for Primary Educators, 3450:145 Algebra for Calculus, 3450:149 Precalculus Mathematics; 3470:250 Statistics for Everyday Life, 3470:260 Basic Statistics-3470:262 Introductory Statistics II, and most 3460 courses do not meet these degree requirements.

-- Please see Undergraduate Bulletin for BS/MS information as well as cooperative education program information.
+- Please see the Graduate Bulletin for BS/MS program information.